 Beyond hardware, Nvidia has solidified its position in the AI industry by providing the most popular software framework for GPU utilization, known as Compute Unified Device Architecture (CUDA).
 CUDA enables developers to harness the parallel processing power of GPUs for general-purpose computing, which is critical for AI and machine learning applications.
 It has become the de facto standard.
 As a result, CUDA creates operating system-like network effects around Nvidia's chips, i.e. more developers writing software for CUDA makes NVIDIA chips more attractive to buyers, which in turn attracts more developers.
-Overall, this creates significant barriers-to-entry for Nvidia in the AI chip market.
-There are of course many companies trying to disrupt Nvidia's dominance by building alternative chips for powering AI applications - we will discuss this in Section 3.2.
+Overall, this creates significant barriers-to-entry for Nvidia in the AI chip

-9 The September 2023 and April 2024 reports of the CMA titled "AI Foundation Models: Initial Report" and "AI Foundation Models: Technical update" contain a more detailed discussion of the vertical stack in AI, the various technologies and providers involved, and the interlinkages between the different players at each level.
+&lt;sup>7 The September 2023 and April 2024 reports of the CMA titled "AI Foundation Models: Initial Report" and "AI Foundation Models: Technical update" contain a more detailed discussion of the vertical stack in AI, the various technologies and providers involved, and the interlinkages between the different players at each level, as well as potential competition concerns that the CMA has identified.
+See also the 2024 report of the Italian Competition Authority (AGCM) titled "Competition in the Artificial Intelligence Tech Stack".

-10 As we discuss in more detail at the end of this subsection, the line between applications and foundation models is sometimes blurry, with some applications involving fairly general models which can be applied to different AI applications by other businesses.
+&lt;sup>8 As we discuss in more detail at the end of this subsection, the line between applications and foundation models is sometimes blurry, with some applications involving fairly general models which can be applied to different AI applications by other businesses.
 As a result, some applications could be considered as part of core AI services.